huzfm/composio-agent/readme.md

 | `src/report.ts` | Builds the final HTML report |
 | `src/report.html` | Final deliverable after running `npm run report` |

-Generated outputs are ignored by Git so an evaluator can rerun the pipeline cleanly.

-## 7. MCP Scope

-MCP is researched, not launched locally.

-For each app, the agent records:

-- `has_mcp`
-- `mcp_source`

-Those fields appear in `results.json`, are counted in `patterns.json`, and are displayed in the final report.

-## 8. Common Notes

-- If a command says `No results.json yet`, run `npm run research:test` or `npm run research` first.
-- If Groq rate limits the full run, use `npm run research:resume` later.
-- If Composio says no connected account exists, run `npm run connect-github` first.
-- Fastest evaluator path: `npx tsc --noEmit`, `npm run research:test`, `npm run patterns`, `npm run sample`, `npm run report`.